tryashtar/naive-music-updater/README.md

 ### `lyrics`
 The program looks for three different sources of lyrics and tries to make them consistent.
 They are, in order of priority:
 1. Embedded synchronized lyrics.
 For MP3s, this is a `SynchronisedLyricsFrame`.
-For FLACs, this is found in the values of the `SYNCED LYRICS` field, in [LRC format](https://en.wikipedia.org/wiki/LRC_(file_format)).
+For FLACs, this is found in the values of the `LYRICS` field, in [LRC format](https://en.wikipedia.org/wiki/LRC_(file_format)).
 2. Lyrics in this folder.
 These are `.lrc` files in [LRC format](https://en.wikipedia.org/wiki/LRC_(file_format)), named corresponding to their names in your music library.
 3. Embedded unsynchronized lyrics.
 These are simple text lyrics without timestamps for each line.

 The highest priority source of lyrics for a song is treated as the source of truth, and the others are modified to match.
 For example, if you have a song in `Take That/Shine.mp3` with embedded synchronized lyrics, the program will write them to `.music-cache/lyrics/Take That/Shine.lrc`, and copy them to the unsynchronized lyrics field.
 If you have a song with no embedded lyrics, you can write some yourself here and the program will embed them for you.

 ### `datecache.yaml`
-The program does not scan every file every time, that would take forever, especially for someone like me who has like 12,000 songs.
+The program does not scan every file every time, that would take forever, especially for someone like me who has like 18,000 songs.
 Every time the program modifies a file, it saves the date here.
 Next time, if the file's last modified date isn't any more recent than the date it saved before, the file will just be skipped.

 If the program notices that a [config](#configuration) or art file that would apply to a song has changed, it will also decide to scan the file.
 For example, this means if you change a `config.yaml` in your library root, the program will scan everything the next time it runs.